connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Getting a Traffic Ticket in Connecticut

 Traffic offenses in Connecticut are considered either infractions or violations.
 An infraction is an offense for which the only penalty is a fine and is not considered a crime.
 You may pay your infraction or plead Not Guilty by mail.
-A violation is an offense for which the only sentence authorized is a fine but can include other penalties, including jail time.
+A violation is an offense for which the only sentence authorized is a fine, but it can include other penalties, including jail time.
 Some violations require a court appearance; some can be paid by mail.

 Traffic fines and court fees in Connecticut vary by violation but are uniform across the state.
 Every year, Judges of the superior court set a Violation and Information Schedule, which provides the fine amounts for the different violations.
 You can view the schedule online or at your local library, police station, DMV office, or the Superior Court.
-The fine amount may be listed on the ticket under "Amount Due."
+The fine amount may be listed on the ticket under "Amount Due".

 Connecticut utilizes a driver points system to monitor drivers in the state.
-A conviction for a traffic offense may be reported to the Connecticut Commissioner of Motor Vehicles, and points may be added on your record.
+A conviction for a traffic offense may be reported to the Connecticut Commissioner of Motor Vehicles, and points may be added to your record.
 If you accumulate 10 points on your record, your license may be suspended for 30 days, and you may need to pay a fee to reinstate it.

 Traffic violations are generally classified as either moving or non-moving violations.
-Moving violations are committed by moving vehicles, while Non-moving violations mainly relate to faulty vehicle equipment or offenses when the vehicle is stationary, such as parking violations.
-They can be committed by moving vehicles such as failure to wear a seatbelt, but these violations may not be reported to the Connecticut DMV.
+Moving violations are committed by moving vehicles, while non-moving violations mainly relate to faulty vehicle equipment or offenses when the vehicle is stationary, such as parking violations.
+They can be committed by moving vehicles, such as failure to wear a seatbelt, but these violations may not be reported to the Connecticut DMV.

 What to Do When You Get a Traffic Ticket in Connecticut?